Here’s an interesting take on pizza – raw vegan style!

 The Pizza “Cheese” (optional)

 This is a cashew nut-based cheese.
 It’s easier to make up a batch than to only make two servings for this recipe.
-You can store the rest of it in the refrigerator to use when you make more pizzas or other raw meals within the next 3 days.
+You can store the rest of it in the refrigerator for up to 3 days.

 – 1 cup soaked cashews